 Laboratory testing is another potential cost.
-The range for this at a new patient visit can vary between $50 for blood work to $500 for specialty testing.
+The range for this at a new patient visit can vary between $199 for full functional blood work to $500 for specialty testing.

 Supplements can be purchased directly though Healing Roots Natural Medicine, at local health food stores, or online, whichever you prefer.
 Since she wants you to have top quality supplements (as these greatly affect health and treatment success), Dr. Enos carries high quality brands in her office.
 Remedies, which act on a different, deeper level, are either available in the office or shipped directly to patients because they are not usually available in health foods stores or easily ordered online.
 You can learn more about the difference between remedies and supplements by reading about the tools and approaches employed by Healing Roots Natural Medicine.